-For most users – especially personal customers – the DocuSign app experience is about signing documents, and thankfully doing that is seamless.
+For most users – especially personal customers – the DocuSign app experience is about signing documents; thankfully, doing that is seamless.

-- Select your document – Click on the document, selecting it in your email.
+- Select your document – Click on it, selecting it in your email.
 Next, select the Review Document option.

 - Agree to use the Electronic Signature software.

 - Verify your name.

 And you are done.
 You can now print or download the document from DocuSign as a PDF file.